-The AMIA Evaluation Working Group (WG) and the People and Organizational Issues Working Group (POI), with participation from the IMIA Technology Assessment & Quality Development in Health Informatics WG and the EFMI Evaluation WG are proud to present the following webinar.
+AMIA People and Organizational Issues Working Group, AMIA Evaluation Working Group (WG), with participation from the IMIA Technology Assessment & Quality Development in Health Informatics WG and the EFMI Evaluation WG present this webinar.

 After participating in this activity, the learner should be better able to:

 The complexity of patient care data magnifies the importance of implementing consistent, critical, structured data elements within electronic patient records.
 Interoperability and data sharing are reliant on data standardization; however, health care data management presents unique challenges in an environment of continual change.

 The Informatics Paper Club of the Air presented by the AMIA CIS-WG is a regularly scheduled Paper Club series that will address the gap in knowledge and performance by an ongoing review of literature and by exposing our clinical informaticists to evidence-based approaches and strategies with discussions centered on incorporating those strategies into their practices.